sunnamed434/BitMono/README.md

 [![MIT License][image_license]][license]
 [![BitMono Discord][image_bitmono_discord]][bitmono_discord]

-BitMono is a free open-source C# obfuscator that in most cases works **only** with Mono - well known as a fork of .NET framework (which runs popular platforms such as Unity, etc), you can still use this for a whole .NET, but be careful that something working not as intentional, because the main target of the this project is Mono.
+BitMono is a free open-source C# obfuscator that in most cases works **only** with Mono - well known as a fork of .NET framework (which runs popular platforms such as Unity, etc), you can still use this for a whole .NET, but be careful that something working not as intentional, because the main target of the this project is Mono (actually some protections don't work with Mono but work with .NET Core).
 Which uses **[AsmResolver][asmresolver]** for assembly manipulation (not a dnlib as you might already think).
 If you have any questions/issues please let me know **[there][bitmono_issues]**.
 You can install the latest version of BitMono **[here][bitmono_releases]**.

 <p align="center">
 <img src="https://raw.githubusercontent.com/sunnamed434/BitMono/main/resources/images/preview/before-after.png"